-The zoning board of appeals shall hear and decide appeals when it is alleged there is an error in any requirement, decision, or determination made by the floodplain administrator or the building official in the administration and enforcement of this chapter or the flood load and flood resistant construction requirements of the Florida Building Code.
+The zoning board of appeals shall hear and decide appeals when it is alleged there is an error in any requirement, decision, or determination made by the floodplain administrator in the administration and enforcement of this chapter.
 Any person aggrieved by the decision of the zoning board of appeals may appeal such decision to the circuit court, as provided by Florida Statutes.